Effective Date: March 06, 2003

 (3) Representing the Agency at the Interagency ADR Working Group.

 c.
-The Director, Workforce Strategy Division, and Center Directors are responsible for the following:
+The Director, Mission Support and Headquarters Operations, and Center Directors are responsible for the following:

 (1) Designating a senior official within their organization as the liaison to the DRS; and